 Why Did My Home Mortgage Fall Through?

-You’ve spent weeks – or even months – going through the application and approval process, only to have it all come crashing down at the last minute.
+If you’ve ever had a mortgage fall through, you know how frustrating it can be.
+You’ve spent weeks — or even months — going through the application and approval process, only to have it all come crashing down.

 Mortgage underwriting is the process that lenders use to determine whether or not to approve a loan.
 It’s a complex process that considers several factors, including your credit score, employment history, and income.

-1. Home appraisal process
+1. Home appraisal

 The appraisal process begins with a licensed appraiser completing a thorough inspection of the property.
 They’ll look at factors such as square footage, number of bedrooms and bathrooms, the home’s age, and the home’s condition.
 They’ll also compare the property to other similar homes in the area and account for any special features that may add value.

 Once the appraisal is complete, the final report will be given to the lender.
-If the property’s appraised value is lower than the loan amount, the loan will not be approved – or at the very least, it will have to be renegotiated.
-This is why the appraisal process is so important and why you should ensure you’re working with an experienced, professional appraiser who understands the local real estate market.
+If the property’s appraised value is lower than the loan amount, the loan will not be approved, or they may offer a smaller loan, requiring you to come up with a larger down payment.

 2. Credit score